NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 then <strong>terminate</strong>
 </pre>

-<p>It is easy to generalize in our language.
-The generic futures contract looks like this:</p>
+It is easy to generalize in our language.
+The generic futures contract looks like this:

 <pre>
 future(rightA, rightB, p) =